A Saint Who Levels Up Through Necromancy

 This is where the alchemist who’ll become the very best in our country lives.

-He parted the weeds aside in pleasant déjà vu and made to head in.
+The instant he parted the weeds in pleasant déjà vu and made to step through…

 — Kabooom!

-A roar that ripped the air apart shook his eardrums without mercy, and a beat late, black smoke billowed up, surging into the air to form a single pillar.
+A roar that ripped the air apart battered his eardrums without mercy, and a beat later black smoke billowed up, surging into the sky to form a single pillar.

 “Now if even this part were the same, that’d be a bit much.”